 We live in a multi-cultural and multi lingual world where English is not enough.
-Glenalmond offers French, German and Spanish, taught by highly qualified staff with international experience, who inspire pupils to become confident, proficient linguists.
+Glenalmond offers French and Spanish, taught by highly qualified staff with international experience, who inspire pupils to become confident, proficient linguists.

 A candidate with a second language will always be attractive to employers, and in some managerial and law careers it may well become an essential part of an application.
 Proven benefits of a language include better reasoning and problem solving skills, greater reading confidence, awareness of other points of view, efficiency in adapting to new tasks, better negotiating abilities, understanding of priorities and leadership skills.

 Please note that althoguh we do not offer German as a GCSE option, pupils wishing to study German can sign up to do it as an activity.

 There are a wide variety of super-curricular activities offered by the MFL Department.
 Pupils are regularly offered the chance to see new foreign language films with Perth Film Society, visit the theatre and opera, take part in Immersion Days with other local schools, participate in language trips abroad and exchanges.
 Pupils can also participate in the "Around the World" society where they produce a magazine with articles on topics and stories from around the world.
 And finally, they can take part in the monthly foreign film club.

 Mrs Jenny Davey, MA, PGCE (German, French, Spanish)